top of page

 • Working with local artists and residents/user communities to give a local look and feel to mobility hubs.

-• Amanda Edmondson, Mobility Hubs Project Manager, Future Transport Zones (FTZ), West of England Combined Authority
+• Amanda Edmondson, Mobility Hubs Project Manager, Future Transport Zones (FTZ), West of England Mayoral Combined Authority

 PANEL

-Representatives from Bristol City Council, WECA and their project partners.
+Representatives from Bristol City Council, West of England Mayoral Combined Authority, and key project partners.

 11.00